briancaffey/redis-light-green-light-dev-to-hackathon/README.md

 Before starting `celerybeat`, make sure that you have deleted a file called `celerybeat-schedule.db`.

 The client runs on `http://localhost:3000`.
 It makes API and websocket connections with the backend which runs on `http://localhost:8000`.

+Please see the [Makefile](/Makefile) for a full list of commands for running the application locally.